pano-takanan-history/zariquieypano/README.md

-# CLDF dataset reflecting Zariquiey, Blum et al.'s "Tracing the Evolution of Panoan Languages in Parallel with Archaeological Changes in the Ucayali Basin", work in progress.
+# CLDF dataset for Pano languages.

 ## How to cite

-If you use these data please cite
-- the original source
-  > Zariquiey, Roberto and Blum, Frederic and Valenzuela, Pilar and Koile, Ezequiel and Blasi, Damian and Gray, Russell and List, Johann-Mattis.
-"Tracing the Evolution of Panoan Languages in Parallel with Archaeological Changes in the Ucayali Basin" (work in progress).
-- the derived dataset using the DOI of the [particular released version](../../releases/) you were using
+If you use these data please cite this dataset using the DOI of the [particular released version](../../releases/) you were using

 ## Description